 Where do ganglia form and what symptoms do they cause?

 Ganglia can form around any joint, but they are most frequently found in the wrist and ankles.
 They are usually painless and often barely visible as localized swellings.
 They typically do not appear to be inflamed.
 The largest ganglions form behind the back of the knee, causing a sense of fullness or tightness.
 A ganglion here is referred to as a Baker cyst, after the doctor who originally described the condition.

 A ganglion can spontaneously rupture and go away.
+Sometimes gentle massage is all that is necessary.
 Other treatment options include removal of the ganglion fluid with a needle and syringe (aspiration) with or without an injection of cortisone medication.
 Occasionally, the entire ganglion is resected with surgery.
 People with a persisting or recurring ganglion should be evaluated for signs of systemic forms of arthritis, such as rheumatoid arthritis.